Dear Prospective Applicant:

 Applicant Workshop (Applicant participation is requested)

-Proposals must be received by Housing and Grants Management staff no later that 5:00 p.m.
+Proposals must be received by the City Clerk no later that 5:00 p.m.
 (Postmark will not be accepted)

-Staff, Commission and City Council questions/requests for information are summarized and sent to applicants
+Staff, Commission, and City Council questions/requests for information are submitted to staff by 12:00 noon.
+Questions/requests for information sent to applicants by 5:00 p.m.

 Applicant responses to questions due no later than 5:00 p.m.

-Senior Citizens Commission review and recommendations on senior-specific public service applications
+Senior Citizens Commission: Review and make recommendations on senior-specific public service applications

-Social Services Commission proposal/funding deliberations; Commission makes funding recommendations to City Council
+Social Services Commission: Funding deliberations/Recommendations to City Council

 One-Year Action Plan sent to HUD